A contact McKay correspondence for links of simple singularities: Direct limits of filtered cylindrical contact homology

-A \emph{holomorphic building} $B$ is a list $(u_1,u_2,\dots,u_n)$, where each $u_i$ is a potentially disconnected holomorphic curve in a completed symplectic cobordism between two closed contact manifolds equipped with a cobordism compatible almost complex structure.
+A \emph{holomorphic building} $B$ is a tuple $(u_1,u_2,\dots,u_n)$, where each $u_i$ is a potentially disconnected holomorphic curve in a completed (exact) symplectic cobordism equipped with a cobordism compatible almost complex structure.
 The curve $u_i$ is the $i^{\text{th}}$ \emph{level of} $B$.
-Each $u_i$ has a set of positive (negative) ends which are positively (negatively) asymptotic to a set of Reeb orbits.
+Each $u_i$ has a set of positive (resp. negative) ends which are positively (resp. negatively) asymptotic to a set of Reeb orbits.
 For $i\in\{1,\dots, n-1\}$, there is a bijection between the negative ends of $u_i$ and the positive ends of $u_{i+1}$, such that paired ends are asymptotic to the same Reeb orbit.
-The \emph{height} of $B$ is $n$, and a \emph{positive end} (\emph{negative end}) of $B$ is a positive end (negative end) of $u_1$ (of $u_n$).
-The \emph{genus} of $B$ is the genus of the Riemann surface $S$ obtained by attaching ends of the domains of the $u_i$ to those of $u_{i+1}$ according to the bijections; $B$ is \emph{connected} if this $S$ is connected.
-The \emph{index} of $B$, $\text{ind}(B)$, is defined to be $\sum_{i=1}^n\text{ind}(u_i)$.
+The \emph{height} of $B$ is $n$.
+The \emph{positive ends} of $B$ are given by the positive ends of $u_1$ and the \emph{negative ends} of $B$ are given by the negative ends of $u_n$.
+The \emph{genus} of $B$ is the genus of the Riemann surface $S$ obtained by attaching ends of the domains of the $u_i$ to those of $u_{i+1}$ according to the bijections; $B$ is \emph{connected} if $S$ is connected.
+The \emph{index} of $B$ is $\text{ind}(B):=\sum_{i=1}^n\text{ind}(u_i)$.

-All buildings that we will study will have at most one level in a nontrivial symplectic cobordism, the rest in a symplectization.
-Unless otherwise stated, we require that no level of $B$ is a union of trivial cylinders in a symplectization (that is, $B$ is \emph{without trivial levels}).
+All buildings that we consider will have at most one level in a nontrivial exact symplectic cobordism, with the rest in a symplectization.
+Unless otherwise stated, we require that no level of $B$ be solely given in terms of a union of trivial cylinders in a symplectization, e.g. $B$ is {without trivial levels}.

-\begin{remark} (Index of buildings).
-The index of a connected, genus 0 building $B$ with one positive end asymptotic to $\alpha$, and with $k$ negative ends, whose $i^{\text{th}}$ negative end is asymptotic to $\beta_i$, is This fact follows from an inductive argument applied to the height of $B$. \end{remark}
+\begin{remark} The index of a connected genus 0 building $B$ with one positive end at $\alpha$, and with $k$ negative ends at $\beta_1,...\beta_k$, is given by: This fact follows from an inductive argument applied to the height of $B$. \end{remark}

 The following proposition considers the relationships between the Conley Zehnder indices and actions of a pair of Reeb orbits representing the same free homotopy class in $[S^1,S^3/G]$.